needle-mirror/com.unity.xr.openxr/Documentation~/input.md

 ## Overview

 Initially, Unity will provide a controller-based approach to interfacing with OpenXR.
-This will allow existing games and applications that are using the Unity's [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/) or the [Feature API](https://docs.unity3d.com/Manual/xr_input.html) to continue to use their existing input mechanisms.
+This will allow existing games and applications that are using Unity's [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/) or the [Feature API](https://docs.unity3d.com/Manual/xr_input.html) to continue to use their existing input mechanisms.

 The Unity OpenXR package provides a set of controller layouts for various devices that you can bind to your actions when using the Unity Input System.
 For more information, see the [Interaction profile features](./index.md#interaction-profile-features) section.